 Figure 8E places five turntables in a ring.

-§9.
+§10.
 An alternative to the turntable is the transfer table, which has a straight track that slides sideways.
-An example appears in figure 9A, placed in a context of other pieces to show the rationale for its dimensions.
+An example appears in figure 10A, placed in a context of other pieces to show the rationale for its dimensions.
 The center-to-center distance between parallel tracks is λ(12) ≈ 85mm.
-The color of segments is green, because the piece has switching functions, but displays little characteristic of a crossing.
+The coloration is that of a turntable, plus gray in the empty space where the slider is not.

 This transfer table is 18° out of square because that makes it compatible with the sigma track lengths.
 Of course, it is possible to design transfer tables using other dimensions.

-Figures 9C1 and 9C2 contrast the transfer tables of positive slant, as above, and negative slant.
-Figure 9C3 shows one way to connect them.
+Figures 10C1 and 10C2 contrast the transfer tables of positive slant, as above, and negative slant.
+Figure 10C3 shows one way to connect them.

-In figure 9D adjoin three transfer tables of differing dimensions, but the same slant.
+In figure 10D adjoin three transfer tables of differing dimensions, but the same slant.